Pushkin

 Run inside a Pushkin project to prepare Pushkin to be run for local testing.
 Packages generated by yarn inside each experiment’s web page and api controllers directories are moved to the core Pushkin code, installed there, and linked to the core code.
 Previous modules are uninstalled and removed.

-The command pushkin prep has two optional arguments: --nomigrations and --help.
+The command pushkin prep has three optional arguments: --nomigrations, --verbose, and --help.

 Run pushkin prep --nomigrations if you do not want to run migrations.
 If you do this, make sure the database structure has not changed.